IrisC113/study-of-power-outages/README.md

 In the univariate analysis, we focused on the distributional characteristics of the number of blackout events:

 * Annual trends

 A line graph shows the change in the frequency of blackout events between 2000 and 2015.
-The data show clear peaks in 2003, 2008 and 2011, with a maximum in 2011 (around 600 events), indicating the presence of systemic risk factors (e.g. extreme weather or aging infrastructure) in these years.
+The data show clear peaks in 2003, 2008 and 2011, with a maximum in 2011, indicating the presence of systemic risk factors in these years.

 <iframe
   src="assets/num-outages-over-time.html"